Motii1/star-wars-playground/README.md

 npm run migrate:up
 ```

-then you will be able to just run the app
+then you will be able to just run the app and access swagger documentation on `/swagger-docs`

 ```bash
 # development